openwallet-foundation/project-proposals/projects/rust-tsp.md

 # Project Description
 This project is an early implementation of the draft Trust Spanning Protocol (TSP): https://github.com/trustoverip/tswg-tsp-specification.

 According to the above referenced specification, "The Trust Spanning Protocol (TSP) facilitates secure communication between endpoints with potentially different identifier types, using message-based exchanges.
 As long as these endpoints use identifiers based on public key cryptography (PKC) with a verifiable trust root, TSP ensures their messages are authentic and, if optionally chosen, confidential.
 Moreover, it presents various privacy protection measures against metadata-based correlation exploitations.
-These attributes of TSP together allow endpoints to form authentic relationships rooted in their respective verifiable identifiers (VIDs), viewing TSP messages as virtual channels for trustworthy communication.
+These attributes of TSP together allow endpoints to form authentic relationships rooted in their respective verifiable identifiers (VIDs), viewing TSP messages as virtual channels for trustworthy communication."
-".

 A shorter introduction of TSP can be found in this blog post: https://www.trustoverip.org/blog/2023/08/31/mid-year-progress-report-on-the-toip-trust-spanning-protocol/